observablehq/plot/README.md

 })
 ```

+The bin mark is shorthand for a rect mark with a bin transform.
+The bin transform uses [d3.bin](https://github.com/d3/d3-array/blob/master/README.md#bins) to group data into discrete bins by quantitative value; the rect mark then shows the number of data points in each bin as filled rectangles that extend up from the *x*-axis.

 While the charts above use shorthand defaults, Plot charts are **highly configurable**.
 Here’s a more longhand representation of the unemployment chart above, with a dash of customization:

 <img src="./img/line-bls-date-unemployment-division-custom.png" width="640" height="240" alt="A line chart of the unemployment rate for various U.S. metropolitan areas, 2000–2013">